wircho/Apollonius/README.md

 ### What Can You **Not** Do With This Package?

-With Apollonius alone you **cannot** draw or visually with interact the figures you create.
+With Apollonius alone you **cannot** draw or visually interact with the figures you create.
 A package that will allow you to do this, ApolloniusUI, is on its way.
 Feel free to create your own package as well.

 ## Advanced Functionality

 ### Moving Points (Point Handles)

-You can use `canvas.freePoint(at: x, y)` to create a `Canvas.PointHandle` instance which you can then move using `handle.move(to: x, y)`.
+You can use `canvas.freePoint(at: x, y)` to create a `Canvas.PointHandle` instance which you may then move using `handle.move(to: x, y)`.
 Similarly, you can create moving points constrained to circles or lines, using `canvas.pointHandle(on: otherFigure, near: x, y)`

-When a free or constrained point moves, the figures that depend on it move as well.
+When a free or constrained point moves, the figures that depend on it update as well.
 For eample:

 ```swift
 let canvas = Canvas()